stedmanhalliday/birdtag/README.md

 ### Adding labels

-- Right click a username in a post
+- Right click a display name or username in a post
 - Choose *Edit label* in the context menu
 - Enter your desired label in the dialog